UrbanInstitute/The-Learning-Curve/2021_12_02-school_police_officers_and_social_workers/README.md

 ## Distribution of police officers and social workers in US schools

 In order to reproduce results in this blog post, please download and store analysis.Rmd file and Input_Data folder in the same location.
-The school characteristics data can be downloaded [here]("https://www.youtube.annoying.dog.com"); after downloading, please store in the Input_Data folder.
+The school characteristics data can also be downloaded [here]("https://ocrdata.ed.gov/resources/downloaddatafile"); after downloading, please store in the Input_Data folder.
 Running the analysis.Rmd file will reproduce the results in the original blog post.